 DO dress the part.

 I mean, what is Oktoberfest without the dirndls and lederhosen?
 A regular

 Friday night Monday morning, that’s what it is.
 Wait.
 Chugging beers by the liter is not how you spend your weekdays?

-I purchased my dirndl three years ago on my first trip to Munich and I can’t even tell you how many times I’ve had the pleasure of wearing it.
+I purchased my dirndl in 2012 on my first trip to Munich and I can’t even tell you how many times I’ve had the pleasure of wearing it.
 Local beer festival?
 Your brother’s college graduation?
 A cousin’s beachside wedding?
 I know what I’m wearing!